jacksonplong/hello-rusttiny85/README.md

-My first time writing real bare metal code.
+My first time writing bare metal code, pretty much an excersize in the toolchain above all else.

 # Major Resources: